nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

     - On the landing page, there is a menu on the left for various configuration elements and a dashboard showing overall capacity, recent alerts, array performance, and health.
         <img src=../graphics/m3/3.1.3.png>

-Now that you've logged into FlashBlade's Web Interface, let's move on and create and retreive the access key and secret access key for a user configured on our FlashBlade.
+Now that you've logged into FlashBlade's Web Interface, let's move on and create and retrieve the Access Key ID and Secret Access Key ID for a user pre-configured in our FlashBlade.
 We'll be using this information in our upcoming demos.

 ## **Examine the s3 Bucket Configuration**

-In your lab enviroment, a bucket, a user and an access policy are all created for you.
-The bucket is named `fbs3bucket`, the user is `fbs3` and the access policy for the user fbs3 is set to full control.
+In your lab environment, a bucket, a user, and an access policy are all created for you.
+The bucket is named `fbs3bucket`, the user is `fbs3`, and the access policy for the user fbs3 is set to full control.
 In this section you will create an Access Key ID and a Secret Key ID for the `fbs3` user.
-Later in the lab you will use that information to allow SQL Server to authenticate to the fbs3bucket.
+Later in the lab, you will use that information to allow SQL Server to authenticate to the fbs3bucket.

 - **Create the Access Key ID and Secret Key ID**